tayloraswift/jpeg/examples/README.md

 The only difference between the `luminance(_:)` and `chrominance(_:)` cases is that one produces quantum values optimized for the *Y* channel while the other produces values optimized for the *Cb* and *Cr* channels.

-We then loop through different compression levels and use the `.compress(path:quanta:)` method to encode the files.
+We then loop through different compression levels and use the `compress(path:quanta:)` method to encode the files.
 The keys in the dictionary for the `quanta:` argument must match the quantization table keys in the image layout.

 ```swift
 for level:Double in [0.0, 0.125, 0.25, 0.5, 1.0, 2.0, 4.0, 8.0]